lausser/noteventificationforhandlerwarder/notificationforwarder/README.md

                     >> $USER4$/var/log/notificationforwarder_victorops.log 2>&1
 }
 ```
-Your service notifications should be sent to VictorOPs (which is called Splunk On Call today, as VictorOPs was aquired by Splunk).
-The notification script will talk to an api and upload a a well-formatted Json payload.
-Therefore the notiifcation framework has two jobs.
+Your service notifications should be sent to some ticket tool.
+The notification script will talk to a REST api and upload a a well-formatted Json payload.
+Therefore the notifcation framework has two jobs.
-Take the event attributes (all the --eventopt arguments) and transform them to a Json structure.
-Then upload it with a POST request.
+First, take the event attributes (all the --eventopt arguments) and transform them to a Json structure.
+Then, upload it with a POST request.

 In your OMD site you create a folder *~/local/lib/python/notificationforwarder/myspecialreceiver* and add two files, *formatter.py* and forwarder.py.
 A skeleton for the *formatter.py* looks like this: